Where to Stay in Zanzibar: Best Areas & Hotels, and Updated Fees for 2026

 Nungwi – For Nightlife, Beach Lovers & First-Time Visitors

-Why stay here: Located on the northern tip of Zanzibar, Nungwi is famous for its white-sand beaches, calm tides, and lively beach bars.
+Why stay here: Nungwi is famous for its white-sand beaches, luxury resorts, and big hotels.
 It’s a great choice if you want a mix of relaxation and entertainment.
+It also has the important advantage, compared to the east side of the island, that tides are not as dramatic so you can swim at all times.

 Highlights: